-21 As discussed in Exhibit 1, section 1.6 on Customer Engagement, the post-pandemic engagement has taken a digital-first approach, emphasizing the importance of understanding when and where customers engage.
+21 As discussed in Exhibit 1, section 1.6 on Customer Engagement, the post-pandemic understanding when and where customers engage.
 In response, Oshawa Power has invested in digital tools and self-service features, ensuring that platforms such as the phone system, customer portal, website, and communication tools are accessible, userfriendly, and promoted through multiple channels including social media channels.
-These
+These efforts have allowed critical information to be readily available to customers 24/7.